The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Use make_surv to make a survival function based on these rates, and make_cdf to compute the corresponding CDF.
 Plot the results.

-Then use make_pmf to make the PMF of the distribution of lifetimes and plot it.
+Then use make_pmf to make a Pmf object that represents the distribution of lifetimes, and plot it.
 Finally, use compute_pmf_remaining to compute the average remaining lifetime at each age from 0 to 99.
 Plot the result.

 In the remaining lifetime curve, you should see a counterintuitive pattern – for the first few years of life, remaining lifetime increases.
 Because infant mortality was so high in the early 1800s, an older child was expected to live longer than a younger child.
 After about age 5, life expectancy returns to the pattern we expect – young people are expected to live longer than old people.